ASE A3 Manual Drive Train and Axles

 Answer A is correct.
 The pattern indicates that the pinion depth should be increased.
 This increase would move the contact pattern closer to the bottom or root of the ring gear.

 Answer B is wrong.
 When the tooth contact pattern is too close to the root of the ring gear, pinion depth should be decreased, moving the pinion away from the ring gear.
-This decrease would move the tooth contact pattern closer to the top.
-The contact pattern should be centered between the top and the root or flank of the gear's teeth, not at the top like the illustration.

 Answer C is wrong.
 Adjusting ring gear backlash moves the pattern from the outer end of the ring gear (heel) to the inner end of the ring gear (toe) and visa versa.